 By the release of Dude Ranch in June 1997, the young blink-182 had developed a strong sense of who they were and what they were about.
 After Cheshire Cat, the band recorded a limited release 7-inch EP, They Came to Conquer...
-Your Uranus, which further distilled their comedic edge and found the band their niche, with an appreciative following extending all the way to Australia.
+Your Uranus, which further distilled their comedic edge and found the band their niche, with an enthusiastic following extending to Australia.

 Given their success abroad, the name Dude Ranch (referring to a quintessentially American style of tourist hospitality) might have been chosen for their second studio album in order to establish the band internationally in terms of their American identity – in those days apparently more of a selling point than it is today – and the album's artwork, inspired by cheesy old-fashioned postcards and photographic Americana, reflects this.